Federated Stochastic Approximation under Markov Noise and Heterogeneity: Applications in Reinforcement Learning: Single agent Reinforcement Learning

 where $\alpha$ is the step size.
+The $n$-step TD-learning is an iterative algorithm to obtain $\bv^\pi$ using samples from the environment.
+Note that in this algorithm, states and actions are sampled over a single trajectory, and hence the noise in updating $\bv_t$ is Markovian.
+Furthermore, since the policy which samples the actions and the evaluating policy are both $\pi$, this algorithm is on-policy.
+As described in \cite{tsitsiklis1997analysis,NDP_book}, the TD-learning algorithm can be studied under the umbrella of linear stochastic approximation with Markovian noise.
+More recently, the authors of \cite{bhandari18FiniteTD_LFA_colt, srikant2019finite} have shown that the update parameter of TD-learning $\bv_t$ converges to $\bv^\pi$ in the form $\E[\|\bv_t-\bv^\pi\|^2_2]\leq \mathcal{O}((1-\mathcal{C}_0\alpha)^{t}+\alpha)$.
+In Section \ref{sec:OPFRL}, we show how FRL can improve this result.

-Note that in this setting, the evaluating policy and the sampling policy coincide.
-In contrast, in the off-policy setting these two policies can in general differ, and we need to account for this difference while running the algorithm.
-We will further expand on TD-learning and its variants in Sections \ref{sec:On_approx_TD_1} and \ref{sec:off_tabular_TD_1}.
+As mentioned earlier, in this section, we studied the on-policy setting, where the evaluating policy and the sampling policy coincide.
+In contrast, in the off-policy setting, these two policies can in general differ, and we need to account for this difference while running the algorithm.
+We will further expand on off-policy TD-learning and its variants in Sections \ref{sec:OfPFRLTR} and \ref{sec:OfPFRLFA}.